-collection of 37 delicious dosa varieties including popular dosa recipes like masala dosa, rava dosa, neer dosa, set dosa.
+collection of 38 tasty dosa varieties including popular dosa recipes like masala dosa, rava dosa, neer dosa, set dosa.

 dosa is one of the popular south indian breakfast recipe along with idli and sambar. there are many dosa varieties made in india. in hyderabad, panjagutta area one restaurant named ’99 dosas’ specializes in 99 varieties of dosa.

 in mumbai, there are many dosa varieties that one gets which are not heard anywhere else like hakka noodles dosa, schezwan dosa, veg manchurian dosa, schezwan masala dosa, mumbai mysore masala dosa and pav bhaji dosa. every dosa variety has its own flavors, style and group of admirers.